Slithercze/gfa-final-exam/README.md

 - **Runtime**: Occur during program execution.

 ## Error Handling in Java Spring:
-- Use `@ControllerAdvice` and `@ExceptionHandler` for specific exception types.
+- In Java Spring, errors can be managed using try-catch blocks and by throwing specific exceptions.

-## Data/Input Validation:
+## Where and why to use data/input validation:
-- Validates data at the entry point, ensuring data integrity and reducing risks.
+- At all entry points (e.g., form inputs, API endpoints).
+To prevent invalid data and potential security vulnerabilities.

 ## Debugging Process:
 1. Identify the Issue.